 At times, you or your agents will receive chats from people who mistake you for another company or service.
 On other occasions, you can get chats from online bullies who want to abuse your agents.
 Read on to see what to do in such situations.

 To cut down on the number of accidental chats, you can increase the time it takes for your automatic greeting to pop up.

 When you set it to appear immediately after someone reaches your site, you will get chats with lots of visitors.
 Including those who reached your site by mistake.
 They don’t need long to see that they are on the wrong website, so delaying your greetings by 10 or 15 seconds should reduce spam chats.

-Another way to filter out your visitors is by using the pre-chat survey.
+Another way to filter out your visitors is by using the pre-chat form.
 It’s a form displayed to visitors before they start the chat.
-Apart from being a great tool for collecting contact details, the pre-chat survey helps sift serious customers from spammers.
+Apart from being a great tool for collecting contact details, the pre-chat form helps sift serious customers from spammers.
 Visitors who are genuinely interested in your service will take the effort to fill it out while time-wasters are likely to be deterred by it.

 You can reduce spam chats to a minimum but you will get one sooner or later.
 It’s just baked into the cake.
 It’s important not to lose temper when it happens.
 You wouldn’t throw a visitor out of your store just because they confused doors, right?
 Keep calm and let them know they are on the wrong website.
 It may be a good idea to create a canned response for dealing with confused visitors.
 It will save your time and goodwill.